 And if you do hire a competent SEO team, you are assured of staying on top of the search results – further cementing your foothold on the other two benefits we talked about just a while back.
 Unlike printed brochures, the content you put online is far likelier to be found as and when a potential client is looking for it.

-In fact, if you are adventurous, you could dabble in producing search engine optimised contents yourself using some free SEO tools.
+In fact, if you are adventurous, you could dabble in producing search engine optimised content yourself using some free SEO tools.
 Your only real investment is time.

 How to get to the first page of Google search result?

-Of course, the answer is to run a strategic and effective SEO campaign – one that targets search terms which are highly relevant to the products and/or services you provide.
+Of course, the answer is to run a strategic and effective SEO campaign – one that targets search terms that are highly relevant to the products and/or services you provide.